Reformed University Fellowship

 Reformed University Fellowship (RUF) is the campus ministry organization of the Presbyterian Church in America (PCA).
-RUF has experienced rapid growth in the 1990s; its income in 1995 was $200,000 and grew $24 million by 2012.
+RUF has experienced rapid growth since the 1990s; its income in 1995 was $200,000 and grew to $24 million by 2012.
+RUF began on college campuses in the southern United States but expanded throughout the country, with campus ministries from Hawaii to Massachusetts.
 Currently, RUF has more than 170 ministries at different college campuses spread across 41 states in the US and throughout the world.
-RUF began on college campuses in the southern United States but expanded throughout the country, with campus ministries from Hawaii to Massachusetts.
 The PCA follows traditional Westminster standards, including belief in the inerrancy and infallibility of the Bible.

 Purpose

 RUF is not intended to be a substitute for formal church.
 It is open for anyone to join and is not exclusive to those within a certain denomination.
 However, the organization itself is closely associated with the Calvinist theological viewpoint, as their name implies.
 Its meetings range in size from campus to campus.
 There are also different types of meetings, often referred to as 'Large Group' or 'small groups'.

 RUF hosts its main conference, Summer Conference (popularly known as SuCo), for students during three weeks in the summer at Laguna Beach, Florida.
 There are also regional conferences that take place throughout the year.
 The conferences, like the organization meetings, are not limited to those ascribing to Calvinist theology.